ErsinTopcu/DjangoProje1/README.md

-"# Django Not Paylaüçm Sitesi Proje1"
+"# Django Not Paylasim Sitesi Proje1"